nam170201/introduction-to-python-for-computational-science-and-engineering/book/17-pandas.md

 The data is provided for all of the 28 European Union members (as of 2017).

-+++

 We want to use the country as the country name as the index.
-We can achieve this either with
+We can achieve this either with:

 ```{code-cell} ipython3
 df2 = df.set_index('geo')